asar17/asar17/README.md

 Here are some ideas to get you started:

---> Obtain a challenging position in Front-end Development 🥰, using my skills and knowledge 💬, with the best manner, positive attitude and always eager to learn more 💪
+--> Bachelor's degree of Computer and Information Sciences, Bioinformatics Department, Mansoura University.
+I'm ambitious, hard working, determined, strong willed.
+And I will do anything to achieve my dreams.
+Obtain a challenging position in Front-end Development 🥰, using my skills and knowledge 💬, with the best manner, positive attitude and always eager to learn more 💪